Freddie Lindstrom: Pirates, Cubs, and Dodgers

-Playing in the outfield between Lloyd and Paul Waner, Lindstrom regained his elite status as a player by finishing second on the Pirates to shortstop Arky Vaughan by four percentage points with a .310 batting average (eighth highest in the National League), hitting 39 doubles and leading the league's center fielders with a .986 fielding average.
+Playing in the outfield between Lloyd and Paul Waner, Lindstrom finished second on the Pirates to shortstop Arky Vaughan by four percentage points with a .310 batting average (eighth highest in the National League), hitting 39 doubles and leading the league's center fielders with a .986 fielding average.

-But after one outstanding season, Lindstrom again found himself involved with a team expected to contend for a pennant struggling with controversy.
-First, George Gibson was fired as manager 51 games into the season with the Pirates mired in fourth place.
+In the 1934 season, George Gibson was fired as manager 51 games into the season with the Pirates mired in fourth place.
 His replacement, Pie Traynor, moved Lindstrom to left field and then to the bench after breaking his finger in a fungo game.
 At season's end, despite fielding .990 and again outhitting Lloyd Waner while playing in 43 fewer games, Lindstrom was traded to the Chicago Cubs where he quickly became what Cubs manager Charley Grimm later called "a vital asset" in the team's 1935 league championship.
 Starting at third base ahead of Stan Hack, he was later shifted to fill a void in center field.
 There, Grimm said, as boss of the outfield he allowed only seven pop flies to fall safely during that 21-game streak.
 He also drove in the winning run, or scored it, in seven of the games including three singles and a double off Dizzy Dean of the St. Louis Cardinals in the pennant-clinching contest.
-"And why isn’t Lindstrom in the Hall of Fame?"
+"And why isn't Lindstrom in the Hall of Fame?"
 Grimm asked in a 1968 interview.

-After the Cubs lost to the Detroit Tigers in the World Series, however, the following January he was released and later signed by the Brooklyn Dodgers.
-After only 26 games and a .264 batting average on a Casey Stengel-led team known as the Daffy Dodgers for their often inept play (Stengel was fired at season's end), the onetime Boy Wonder turned Silver Fox at the age of 30 for his prematurely graying hair abruptly retired from baseball following a collision with infielder Jimmy Jordan while going for a routine pop fly.
+After the Cubs lost to the Detroit Tigers in the 1935 World Series, however, the following January he was released and later signed by the Brooklyn Dodgers.
+After only 26 games and a .264 batting average, Lindstrom abruptly retired from baseball following a collision with infielder Jimmy Jordan while going for a routine pop fly.
 "I have been in this league 12 years," Lindstrom reportedly said, "and it never happened to me until I put on a Brooklyn uniform."

-In 13 years in the major leagues, Lindstrom was in 1438 games played, compiling a .311 batting average (1747-5611), with 895 runs, 301 doubles, 81 triples, 103 home runs and 779 RBI.
+In 13 years and 1,438 games played, Lindstrom compiled a .311 batting average (1,747-for-5,611), with 895 runs, 301 doubles, 81 triples, 103 home runs and 779 runs batted in.
 His on-base percentage was .351 and slugging percentage was .449.
 He hit .300 or better seven times.
 Lindstrom recorded six 5-hit games.
 He hit for the cycle on May 8, 1930.
-In 11 World Series games (1924 and 1935), he hit .289 (13-45) with four RBI.
+In 11 World Series games (1924 and 1935), he hit .289 (13–45) with four RBIs.